Tetrytol

 Applications of tetrytol are usually military in nature e.g. burster tubes for chemical weapons (e.g. nerve agent shells), blocks of demolition explosives and cast shaped charges.

 Dry tetrytol is compatible with copper, brass, aluminum, magnesium, stainless steel, mild steel coated with acid proof paint and mild steel plated with copper, cadmium, zinc or nickel.
 Magnesium-aluminum alloys are slightly affected by dry tetrytol.
 Wet tetrytol is compatible with stainless steel and mild steel coated with acid proof black paint.
 Copper, brass, aluminum, magnesium, magnesium-aluminum alloy, mild steel and mild steel plated with cadmium, copper, zinc or nickel are slightly affected by wet tetrytol.

 When stored below 65 °C (149 °F) Tetrytol does not change stability, acid content, sensitivity or brisance.
 However, temperatures at 65 °C or above will allow the formation of an oily extrudate and distortion of blocks.
 Although tetryl undergoes partial decomposition on melting, the melting of tetrytol does not have the same effect.
 Even when Tetrytol is melted and solidified numerous times it causes no change in freezing point, sensitivity to impact or 100 °C vacuum stability test value.

-Tetrytol has been discontinued by the U.S. due to the exudation and low stability at elevated storage temperatures.
+Production and use of Tetrytol has been discontinued by the U.S. due to problems relating to exudation and low stability at elevated storage temperatures.